miyahjordan/Calbright-College-Portfolio-Projects/Intermediate SQL Queries/README.md

     <br>5.
 The average quiz point value from people living in Los Angeles is 88.111</ul>

 <h3>Business Problem:</h3>
+  Retreiving data from a database is essential to conudcting data analysis.
+Calbright college provided a dataset filled with fabricated population data across the United States so students can display their SQL skills.
+Five questions were assigned to conduct exploratory analysis on the dataset, how can we use SQL queries to answer them?

 <h3>Methodology:</h3>
   1. SQL query that transforms and extracts data from the database.